 - Add the apple mixture (minus the vanilla pod) to your pie dish.

 - Take two plastic carrier bags and place one inside the other.
 Add the rest of the flour, oats, ground almonds and half of the sugar topping.

 - Slightly warm the butter so that it is soft but not melted and add that to the mixture in the bag.
 Use your fingers and rub the mixture all together until you have thick crumbly bits.

 - Sprinkle this mixture over the apples in your pie dish.

 - Now sprinkle the rest of your cinnamon sugar topping mixture over the whole dish.

-- Place the dish in the oven and bake for 25 minutes or until the crumble mixture is golden and hard.
+- Place your dish in the oven for 25 minutes, or until the crumble mixture is golden and hard.